 Graduation was a hectic time for many Indiana University School of Medicine students, including Emma Mills.
-Mills graduated this month with a PhD in Anatomy and Cell Biology.
+Mills graduated this month with a PhD from Anatomy, Cell Biology and Physiology.
 Mills’ school career at IU School of Medicine has been a busy one, as she’s juggled her academic ambitions with her passion for writing.

 Since high school, Mills has been writing young adult contemporary novels.
 Her first book, “A Fool’s Paradise” was self-published in March of 2012 during her first few years in college.
 Since then, Mills has had four other young adult fiction novels formally published through Macmillan Publishers, including “First and Then” (2015), “This Adventure Ends” (2016), “Foolish Hearts” (2019) and “Famous in a Small Town” (2019).
 Her next book is due to come out in 2020 titled “Lucky Caller.”

 Mills answered a few questions about her academic journey and how she balanced her class work with an ambitious writing career.

 What got you interested in getting a PhD degree in anatomy and cell biology?